Hey there, how can we help?

 If you cannot find answer then contact us.

-Undet Surface Analysis block
+Analysis block

 Analyse dialog

-Example with different GRID size:
+Example with different GRID sizes:

 Explanation of Inside – Outside depth interval selection